isaacblum/412penn.com/house-rules.md

 Guests may receive packages **at their own risk**.
 📭 We are not responsible for any delivery issues (lost, delayed, stolen, or misdelivered).
 🛑 Do not return to the property after checkout to retrieve packages.
+📦 The host does not accept, handle, or store any packages or deliveries on behalf of guests.

 Use Amazon Lockers or nearby pickup points for important deliveries.

 ---